 In addition to her faculty role, she is the coordinator of first-year learning experiences in the School of Health & Human Sciences.
-She has taught learning communities, first-year seminars, and summer bridge for over nine years.
-She is actively involved in IUPUI’s Division of Undergraduate Education’s Themed-Learning Community Advisory Board providing support and professional development for learning community and first-year seminar faculty.
+She has taught learning communities, first-year seminars, and summer bridge for several years.
+She is actively involved in the IU Indianapolis Division of Undergraduate Education’s Themed-learning Community Advisory Board, providing support and professional development for learning community and first-year seminar faculty.
 In addition to her work with the high-impact practices of first-year seminars and learning communities, she is highly engaged in service learning and ePortfolios.
 At the campus level, she was an integral team member in the development of the Themed Learning Community Taxonomy.

-She is a member of the first-year experience committee, a subcommittee of the IUPUI Student Experience Council.
-Their work is focused on re-imaging the first-year experience at IUPUI.
-Furthermore, Angermeier serves on IUPUI’s Mentoring Academy Advisory Board.
-The mentoring academy is guided by an advisory board charged with (1) reviewing mentoring academy funding applications and selecting programs for funding; (2) planning the annual mentoring symposium; and (3) supporting and advising the director of faculty mentoring.
+She is a member of the first-year experience committee, a subcommittee of the IU Indianapolis Student Experience Council.
+Their work is focused on re-imaging the first-year experience on campus.
+Furthermore, Angermeier serves on the campus Mentoring Academy Advisory Board.
+The mentoring academy is guided by an advisory board charged with reviewing mentoring academy funding applications and selecting programs for funding; planning the annual mentoring symposium; and supporting and advising the director of faculty mentoring.

-Angermeier was recently elected as the Vice Chair of the Liberal Education and America’s Promise (LEAP) Indiana Executive Board.
-LEAP Indiana seeks to create and support connections among diverse faculty from across all Indiana colleges and universities who are passionate about teaching and the exploration of innovative pedagogies aligned with AAC&U’s LEAP States Initiative.
+Angermeier served as the Vice Chair of the Liberal Education and America’s Promise (LEAP) Indiana Executive Board.
+LEAP Indiana seeks to create and support connections among diverse faculty from across all Indiana colleges and universities who are passionate about teaching and the exploration of innovative pedagogies aligned with the LEAP States Initiative.